Holy Week in the Philippines: Easter Sunday

-Easter (Linggo ng Pagkabuhay or Pasko ng Pagkabuhay) is marked with joyous celebrations, the first being the pre-dawn rite called Salubong in Filipino and Sugat in Cebuano and Hiligaynon (both calques of the rite's Spanish name Encuentro, lit.
-Meeting).
-The rite is customarily performed in the early hours of Easter before the first Mass.
-In some parishes, the rite is held earlier at midnight immediately after the long Easter Vigil proper, retaining the same format.
+Easter (Linggo ng Pagkabuhay or Pasko ng Pagkabuhay) is marked with joyous celebrations, the first being the pre-dawn rite called Salubong in Filipino and Sugat in Cebuano and Hiligaynon (both calques of the rite's Spanish name Encuentro, lit. "meeting").
+This rite is customarily performed in the early hours of Easter before the first Mass, while some parishes instead hold the rite earlier at midnight immediately after the long Easter Vigil proper.